pypa/hatch/docs/publish.md

 ## Repository

-You can select the repository (package index) with which to upload using the `-r`/`--repo` option or by setting the `HATCH_PYPI_REPO` environment variable.
+You can select the repository with which to upload using the `-r`/`--repo` option or by setting the `HATCH_INDEX_REPO` environment variable.

-Rather than specifying the full URL of a repository, you can use a named repository from a `publish.pypi.repos` table defined in Hatch's [config file](config/hatch.md):
+Rather than specifying the full URL of a repository, you can use a named repository from a `publish.index.repos` table defined in Hatch's [config file](config/hatch.md):

 === ":octicons-file-code-16: config.toml"

     ```toml
-    [publish.pypi.repos]
+    [publish.index.repos]
     repo1 = "url1"
     ...
     ```